ampproject/amphtml/extensions/amp-image-lightbox/amp-image-lightbox.md

 # amp-image-lightbox

-Provides a lightbox effect for a specified image.

 ## Behavior

 The `amp-image-lightbox` component provides a lightbox experience for a specified image.
 When the user clicks the image, the image displays in the center of a full-viewport lightbox.